oelizondo/Learn-Web-Development/README.md

 This should be enough knowledge to advance into the jQuery department.
 What I did here was use some vanilla JS to make some websites interactive.
 I made 2 websites before jQuery.

 * [jQuery](https://www.codeschool.com/courses/try-jquery)
 Although people argue jQuery is going downhill, it's just losing its popularity, but it's still an amazing tool to have under your belt to create things.
-Everything I do is a mix of jQuery and CoffeeScript now.

 Keep in mind these guides are the basics, I went on my own from there creating imaginary projects and some client work as well.
 That made me better in the JS world.

-###Web-Driven JavaScript ( Another few months. )
+### Web-Driven JavaScript ( Another few months. )

 So how is JS and jQuery used in the real world and in the web?
 Take a look: